rodion-m/ChatGPT_API_dotnet/README.md

 # OpenAI Chat Completions (ChatGPT) client for .NET
 This is a .NET client for the OpenAI Chat Completions API (ChatGPT).
 It allows you to use the API in your .NET applications.
-The client supports both synchronous and asynchronous operations.
-It also supports streaming responses (like ChatGPT) via async streams.
+Also, the client supports streaming responses (like ChatGPT) via async streams.

 ## Preparation
 First, you need to create an OpenAI account and get an API key.
 You can do this at https://platform.openai.com/account/api-keys.